 After 3.5km, we’re at Maitland Bay (I’m doing this walk with my father).
 The track descends steeply down to the eastern end of the the beach.

 A sheltered bay, Maitland Bay is one of the most picturesque beaches around Sydney.
 It’s often mentioned as one of the top “secret” beaches in NSW (eg. Australian Traveller’s “21 Secret Beaches in Sydney and NSW“).
-If you have time, it’s a nice spot for lunch or a swim, with many shaded areas along the middle of the beach.
-It’s never busy, although every year there’s a few more people on the beach… If you go mid-week you’ll probably have the beach to yourself (we saw two other people on a Thursday).
+If you have time, it’s a nice spot for lunch or a swim, with many shaded areas along the middle as well as both ends of the beach.
+It’s never busy, although every year there seems to be a few more people on the beach… If you go mid-week you’ll probably have the beach to yourself (we saw two other people on a Thursday).

 The beach is named after the SS Maitland (having previously been called Boat Harbour), a paddle steamer which ran aground and sank in 1898, killing 27 people.
 The remains of the boat can be seen at low tide, just off the rocks at Bouddi Point.

 It’s not far from here (about 1.5km from Maitland Bay) to Gerrin Point Lookout, where there’s a timber platform perched on the edge of the cliffs.
-It’s a great spot for whale watching; not that I have the patience to stand there and look for passing whales!
-But if you had the patience, it would be a good spot at the right time of year.
+It’s would be a great spot for whale watching at the right time of year.

 From the lookout you can see the crescent-shaped Maitland Bay, where we’ve come from, and over the Bouddi National Park Marine Extension.
-We’ve done just under six kilometres so far, and are nearing the end of the walk.
+We’ve done just under six kilometres so far, and are nearing the end of the Bouddi Coastal Walk.

-The last section is the most popular, and you’re unlikely to be on your own… A timber boardwalk follows the coast, with a turn-off to the small Bullimah Beach just after Gerrin Point.
+The last section of the Bouddi Coastal Walk is the most popular, and you’re unlikely to be on your own… A timber boardwalk follows the coast, with a turn-off to the small Bullimah Beach just after Gerrin Point.